ananth-she11z/V-Indexer/Readme.txt

 Introduction -

 V-Indexer is an offline tool created in Python3 by Ananth Gottimukala (she11z) as an alternative to SANS Voltaire which is a SANS indexing tool
+Special thanks to @Anirban Dey and @Scott Hughes

 Voltaire is really a good online web-based tool for SANS indexing.
 But, due to few bugs it's not feasible.
 V-Indexer tool will give similar output with same columns in .docx format.